MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/diagnostic-logs/run-fiddler-trace.md

 > [!NOTE]
 > The Fiddler Trace scenario in SaRA can only be run with the assistance of [Microsoft Support](https://nam06.safelinks.protection.outlook.com/?url=https%3A%2F%2Fsupport.microsoft.com%2Fcontactus&data=02%7C01%7Cv-todmc%40microsoft.com%7Cd86b09f9921c4eaaf93308d7c55457f8%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C0%7C637194838359073605&sdata=0VX3VHUkV%2BOzj2OKC3%2FOrbnmMs0LAmw%2FMq8lQgiSx7I%3D&reserved=0).

-To install Microsoft Support and Recovery Assistant (SaRA), follow these steps:
+To install and run the Fiddler Trace scenario in the Microsoft Support and Recovery Assistant (SaRA), follow these steps:

 1. Go to the [SaRA Assisted Setup](https://aka.ms/SaRA-Assisted).
 2. When prompted by your browser, select **Run**.